feathersjs/docs/services/readme.md

 app.use('/my-service', new MyService());
 ```

-Service methods should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and use the following parameters:
+Service methods should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and have the following parameters:

 - `id` the identifier for the resource.
 A resource is the data identified by a unique id.
 - `data` is the resource data